vbhavsingh/JSnooper/README.md

 8. Local IP address
 9. Stacktrace in case of exception
 10. Key value map of data objects from arguments and return of method.

+The data collection mechanism is kept seperate of main application transaction thread, to minimize any impact in response time of the application.
+The collected data is buffered in an isolated data structure inside applications memory space.
+This data strcture has upper bound in terms on number of elements maintained in buffer.
+In case of buffer overflow, data collection is stopped till buffer has space for new elements.
+This mechanism provides safeguard and eliminates chances of agent to use more than intended shared resources.